strattonlead/mqtt-server-dotnet/MQTTServer.Backend/README.md

 # Set env variables

-Add the context to yout application
+Add the context to your application

+If you want a lightweight backend use the DbContextFactory option (for blazor SSR e.g.)